ibm-cloud-docs/direct-link/order-connect.md

 ## Pricing
 {: #connect-pricing}

-For pricing information, see [Pricing for IBM Cloud Direct Link on Classic](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#pricing-for-direct-link-connect).
+For more information, refer to the **Connect on Classic** tab in the [pricing table](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).